What is DeFi?

 DeFi’s proponents propose many applications to the real world.
 Incorporating assets like real estate, intellectual property rights, and fiat currencies, among others, seems to be the next step in the development and further expansion of the DeFi system.

 When it comes to AML/CFT measures, the idea of the mass adoption of DeFi poses as many risks as it does benefits.
-The global AML program run by the FATF is based on the five core principles of anti-money laundering.
+The global AML recommendations by the FATF are based on the five core principles of anti-money laundering.